-As you may already know, Newton Garver died peacefully at home on Saturday, February 8, with his wife Anneliese and daughter Mimi present.
+As you may already know, Newton Garver died peacefully at home on Saturday, February 8 with his wife Anneliese present.
 While we regret the end of his life with us, we give thanks for the inspiration and example that Newton provided.

 Bolivian Friends will hold a meeting for remembrance in celebration of the life and ministry of Newton, at Friends Church on Max Paredes tomorrow, March 8, at 10:00 am La Paz time (9 am EST).

 BQE-Bolivia alumni, students, and parents, along with other Bolivian Friends who have known and worked with Newton, will be in attendance.
 They will meet until noon and then share an Apthapi lunch – an Aymara-style potluck.*

 Bernabé Yujra, who together with “Brother Newton” began the work that grew into BQEF, writes: “We hope you will join us in spirit with your prayers this day.”